elias001011/Meteor/README.md

 ## 📄 Licença

-* Distribuído sob a licença MIT.
+Distribuído sob a licença MIT.
-* Desenvolvido por @elias_jrnunes
-* **ATENÇÃO:** As notas de versão desse software são apenas para referência, o software mais recente sempre estará disponível para acesso em "meteor-ai.netlify.app".
-Recomenda-se sempre ter a versão mais recente rodando localmente.